Philip & Shelly Jauch — Owners

 Dougal Drew – Senior Instructor

 Mr. Drew (Dougal) has been a martial artist for the better part of his life.
-As a child, he studied Judo and Jiu-Jitsu every summer.
-As a teen, he studied southern styles of Chinese boxing (Kung Fu) as well as more jujitsu.
-Mr. Drew served in the Army in the early 80s and had an opportunity to work on a regular basis as a sergeant, facilitating close quarter drills in Army Ranger club for nearly 2 years.
+As a child he studied Judo and Jiu-Jitsu every summer.
+As a teen, he studied southern styles of Chinese boxing (Kung Fu) as well as some more Jiu-Jitsu.
+Mr. Drew served in the Army in the early 80s, and was certified for 2 years of training which included working as a cadre sergeant, helping to facilitate close quarter drills in ROTC Army Ranger club.

 Dougal came to work for IBBA in 2006 after 2 years of training as a Kenpo student under Mr. Austin.
 Mr. Drew worked as an instructor at IBBA from 2006 to 2010.
-In the following years, Dougal had the opportunity to teach many students martial arts and self-defense in courses at the local community colleges.
-In addition, he has engaged in rigorous self-study in Wing Chun
+In the following 5 years, Dougal had the opportunity to teach many students martial arts and self-defense in courses at the local community colleges.
+In addition, he has engaged in self-study in Wing Chun and Chin Na principles.

 Mike Klusman is currently a 3rd degree Black Belt instructor.
 He began training in Kenpo over 10 years ago in the Loveland IBBA school where he earned his Shodan Rank under Sensei Keith Schuett while working as an assistant instructor.
 He recently earned his 3rd degree is working to earn his Sensei license.
 His teaching emphasis is on truly understanding and embracing the principles and tenants of International Kenpo Karate JiuJitsu.